aklafart/aklafart/README.md

 - 👋 Hi, I’m @aklafart
 - 👀 I’m interested in Games and programming
-- 🌱 I’m currently learning School
+- 🌱 I’m currently studying at the HU
-- 💞️ I’m looking to collaborate on Anything, feel free to dm me
-- 📫 How to reach me, Discord: aklafart#1051

 <!---
 aklafart/aklafart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.